fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v3.3.0/Set-AzureRmDataLakeStoreItemOwner.md

 ```

 ### -Id
-Specifies the object ID of the AzureActive Directory user, group, or service principal to use as the owner.
+Specifies the object ID of the Azure Active Directory user, group, or service principal to use as the owner.

 ```yaml
 Type: Guid